samsch/todo-react-1/README.md

 # Todo app - React
-This is a two-hour Todo app.
+This is a small Todo app.

 Built using React and a dev environment boilerplate.